Dynamics of disordered quantum systems with two- and three-dimensional tensor networks: Acknowledgments

-for any $i,j$ from the tensor networks $\vert \psi \rangle$ we obtain in this work.
-We treat both the numerator and the denominator in Eq. (\ref{Eq:Ratio}) as separate tensor networks, group together tensors which share common physical indices, and then run belief propagation over the resulting network (whose vertices represent the corresponding groups of tensors) to obtain converged message tensors.
-We use a well-established graphical loop counting algorithm \cite{Johnson1975, Fairbanks2021} to enumerate short loops in our networks and then compose the loops together to efficiently enumerate all configurations for which $W_{S}$ is nonzero and the number of anti-projectors is less than some amount $l_{\rm max}$.
-We contract these configurations and add them up to form a loop-corrected approximation for $\langle \sigma^{z}_{i} \sigma^{z}_{j} \rangle$.
+where $P_{i}^{\uparrow}$ and $P_{i}^{\downarrow}$ are the projectors to spin up and spin down respectively on the given site and the last equality follows only due to the $\mathbb{Z}_{2}$ symmetry of the wavefunction ((i.e $\left(\prod_{i}\sigma^{x}_{i} \right)\vert \psi \rangle = \vert \psi \rangle$) which we find to be well preserved during our TN-based evolution despite no explicit encoding of symmetries into the tensors.
+We note that such symmetries could be encoded directly at the level of the individual tensors, and potentially improve the efficiency of our calculations---something we leave for future work.
+We thus compute $\langle \sigma^{z}_{i} \sigma^{z}_{j} \rangle$ by using loop corrections to contract the two positive definite tensor networks $\langle \psi \vert P^{\uparrow}_{i}P^{\uparrow}_{j} \vert \psi \rangle$ and $\langle \psi \vert P^{\downarrow}_{i}P^{\uparrow}_{j} \vert \psi \rangle$ and substituting into Eq.~\ref{Eq:PosDefRecact}.
+In the case the $\mathbb{Z}_{2}$ symmetry is not present, loop corrections can be used to approximate the contraction of the four networks from Eq.~\ref{Eq:PosDefRecact} instead.
+For each network, we group together tensors associated with each site and then run belief propagation over the resulting partitioned network (whose vertices represent the corresponding groups of tensors) to obtain converged message tensors.
+We use a well-established graphical loop counting algorithm \cite{Johnson1975, Fairbanks2021} to enumerate short loops in our networks and then compose the loops together to efficiently enumerate all configurations for which $W_{S}$ is nonzero and the number of antiprojectors is less than some amount $l_{\rm max}$.
+We contract these configurations, something which can be done in a fully parallelizable manner, and add them up to form a loop-corrected approximation for $\langle \sigma^{z}_{i} \sigma^{z}_{j} \rangle$.
 In the main text we show our results using different values of $l_{\rm max}$.
 The computational scaling of this approach depends on $l_{\rm max}$ and the coordination number $z$ of the underlying lattice.
-Evaluating $\mathcal{T} = \langle \psi \vert O \vert \psi \rangle$ (where $O$ is a product of local spin-1/2 operators and tensors sharing site indices are grouped together) with $l_{\rm max} = 0$, for instance, can be achieved in $\mathcal{O}(L\chi^{z+1})$ time.
-Meanwhile, the next order correction will involve $l_{\rm max}$ being set to the size of the shortest loop in the tensor network and its evaluation scales in time linearly in the loop length and as $\mathcal{O}(L \chi^{z+2}) + \mathcal{O}(L\chi^{6})$ with the bond dimension and system size --- although we remark that if the loop is sufficiently large, methods like randomized SVD or Krylov solvers can be used to accelerate the scaling to $\mathcal{O}(mL \chi^{z+1})$ where $m$ is the number of dominant eigenmodes targeted in the decomposition \cite{Pippan2010}.
+Evaluating $\mathcal{T} = \langle \psi \vert O \vert \psi \rangle$ (where $O$ is a product of local spin-1/2 operators and tensors sharing site indices are grouped together) with $l_{\rm max} = 0$, for instance, can be achieved in $\mathcal{O}(N\chi^{z+1})$ time.
+Meanwhile, the next order correction will involve $l_{\rm max}$ being set to the size of the shortest loop in the tensor network and its evaluation scales in time linearly in the loop length and as $\mathcal{O}(N \chi^{z+2}) + \mathcal{O}(N\chi^{6})$ with the bond dimension and system size---although we remark that if the loop is sufficiently large, methods like randomized SVD or Krylov solvers can be used to accelerate the scaling to $\mathcal{O}(mN \chi^{z+1})$ where $m$ is the number of dominant eigenmodes targeted in the decomposition \cite{Pippan2010}.